 This document is protected by an Adobe CDS certificate.
-When you open the document in Adobe Reader, you should see, that the document is certified by Penneo e-signature service <penneo@penneo.com>.
-This guarantees that the contents of the document have not been changed.
+When you open the $\,$

+This document is digitally signed using Penneo.com.
+The digital signature data document in Adobe Reader, you should see, that the document is certified by within the document is secured and validated by the computed hash value of the Penneo e-signature service e-signature service e-signature service service